-2.5 What (if any) are the tax implications in your jurisdiction for aircraft trading as regards a) value-added tax (VAT) and/or goods and services tax (GST), and b) documentary taxes such as stamp duty; and (to the extent applicable) do exemptions exist as regards non-domestic purchasers and sellers of aircraft and/or particular aircraft types or operations?
+2.5 What (if any) are the tax implications in your jurisdiction for aircraft trading as regards a) valueadded tax (VAT) and/or goods and services tax (GST), and b) documentary taxes such as stamp duty; and (to the extent applicable) do exemptions exist as regards non-domestic purchasers and sellers of aircraft and/or particular aircraft types or operations?

-Ireland is an EU Member State and, as such, EU VAT rules are relevant to the sale/purchase and leasing of aircraft.
-The VAT treatment of the sale of an aircraft will depend on the location of the aircraft at the time of sale and the intended use.
-If the aircraft were supplied while within the territory of Ireland, Irish VAT at the standard rate (23%) would apply.
+The Irish VAT treatment of the acquisition of aircraft will depend on the location of the aircraft at the time of the transfer.
+Where the aircraft is physically located outside Ireland at the time of the transfer it will be outside the scope of Irish VAT.

+If the aircraft is supplied while within the territory of Ireland, Irish VAT at the standard rate of 23% would apply.
 However, the supply of aircraft can be zero-rated for VAT purposes where either (i) the aircraft is used by an airline operating for reward chiefly on international routes, or (ii) the aircraft is used and enjoyed outside the EU.
-VAT could arise in another EU jurisdiction if the aircraft was imported into that jurisdiction by an Irish purchaser.
+Ireland